Spyroula/COVID-19_today/README.md

 ## Requirments <a name="Requirments"></a>

-Anaconda distribution of Python is sufficient to run the main python notebook of the project (covid_19_project.ipynb), although the plotly (plotly==4.14.3) might need to be installed.
+Anaconda distribution of Python is sufficient to run the main python notebook of the project (covid_19_project.ipynb), although the plotly library (plotly==4.14.3) might need to be installed.
 The code should run with no issues using Python versions 3.*.

 ## Project Motivation<a name="motivation"></a>